 Learning guitar scales can either be the most tedious aspect of your musical journey, or a fun aspect you can never get enough of.
-This all depends on how you learn guitar scales and whether you use them to create music.
+This all depends on how you learn guitar scales, when you learn them, and whether you use them to create music.

 Before I show you how to learn scales, I’ll explain how not to learn guitar scales.

 This is the way I learnt my guitar scales, and the way many guitar students still do.
 While it works – you actually end up knowing the scales – it takes a very long time, a lot of frustration and, you will be missing the whole point of why guitar scales should be learnt in the first place.

 It basically goes like this:

 You buy a book that has a lot of guitar scales in it and start learning them all, in all positions, using the suggested system of the book.

 What happened when I did this, I realize in hindsight, was that guitar players I thought were way better than me, actually knew less scales.

 However, unlike me, they did not learn guitar scales and had them stored in their memory but used guitar scales frequently to create music.

 While I was focusing on quantity, thinking that learning all the scales in the book would make me a really good guitar player, they were learning a scale at a time and milk it.

 Step 1: Learn your first guitar scale: the A minor pentatonic